canjs/can-stache-route-helpers/docs/can-stache-route-helpers.md

 @type {undefined}

-  The can-stache-route-helpers module doesn't export anything; It mixes in the following [can-stache] helpers that use [can-route]:
+  The can-stache-route-helpers module doesn't export anything.
+It mixes in the following [can-stache] helpers that use [can-route]:

   - [can-stache-route-helpers.routeUrl]
     The example below shows how to produce a hyperlink reference on an anchor element using the `routeUrl` helper.